Ryan-B1yth/CLONE_stock_take_app/README.md

 ## Testing

 <!-- Talk about unitest first -->
+- Manual testing of the site was undertaken at every step of development.

+- All URLs were followed to ensure they resolved correctly.
+An error message page is displayed to a user who tries to navigate to a page they shuoldn't have access to and allows them to navigate back to the home page.

+- All CRUD functionality on the user end was tested manually.
+Products, Stock items, and Product/Part links all work as expected and users only have access to their own data when guided through forms.

+- Forms have validation and will not post data if any errors are raised.

 - The original project was constructed on a laptop with a screen size of 12.3 inches.
-The code was also put through validators and passed through without any issues.
+The code was put through validators and passed through without any issues.

   - [W3C Markup Validator]()